 Becoming an online English teacher is very similar to online tutoring, but it’s worth its own category because of the growing popularity and opportunity to teach English online.

-English is an in-demand language across the world and you can help others learn to read and speak fluent English while also making a nice side income.
+English is an in-demand language across the world, and you can help others learn to read and speak fluent English while also making a nice side income.

 Even if you do not have formal teaching qualifications or degrees, you can expect to earn an amount in the range of $12 – $25 per hour.

-You do not to be a professional teacher in order to become an online English teacher.
+You do not have to be a professional teacher in order to become an online English teacher.
 All you need is to be fluent in the language and have or be pursuing a college degree.
 You will also often need to obtain TESOL (teaching English to speakers of other languages) certification, which is relatively easy and cheap to do.

 Some good online teaching opportunities include VIPKid, QKids, and Skooli.